lachisholm/Arcade/Game_Framework.md

 - **Character Movement**: The player can move left, right, and jump using the arrow keys.
 - **Simple Physics**: Includes basic gravity and jumping mechanics.
 - **Level Design**: A single static level with platforms laid out horizontally.
+- **Coins to jump**: A coin is placed in locatins to collect or jump over.

 ## Installation